 Fresh herbs, chopped or minced, can often add zesty enough flavor to a salad or vegetable dish to replace the need for heavy seasonings.

-Turn your breakfast cereal into a delicious sundae with chopped fresh fruits in season or a sprinkle of raisins, date nuggets, currants, chopped nuts, sunflower seeds, pumpkin seeds, or sesame seeds.
+Turn your breakfast cereal into a delicious sundae with chopped fresh fruits in season or a sprinkle of raisins, dates, currants, chopped nuts, sunflower seeds, pumpkin seeds, or sesame seeds.
 If you like to sweeten your cereal, turn to maple syrup, agave nectar, date sugar, or experiment with using a sweetened soy milk to top your "breakfast sundae."
 The variety is limitless.
 Whole grain dry cereals are abundant.
 Your local supermarket has some of these, but a natural food market offers the widest variety.

 Read ingredient labels carefully so you can make informed decisions.
 Look for cereals that contain at least 3 grams of fiber per serving, preferably higher.
 Many whole-wheat cereals contain 5 or 6 grams of fiber per serving.